paircolumbus/BootstrapGridSystem/README.md

 ![BootstrapFourResult](http://i.imgur.com/RQbrUw2.png)

 Best of luck, and don't be afraid to ask for help.
-Again, everything you need is already in the files, simply follow the comments in each to achieve your goal.
+Follow the directions in the comments in each file to achieve the goal of each exercise.
+Some of them you'll simply be adding classes, others you'll have to add additional markup.